 Awards and Nominations

-- Academy Awards: Nominated for Best Picture, Best Director (Billy Wilder), Best Actor (Charles Laughton), Best Supporting Actress (Elsa Lanchester), Best Film Editing, and Best Sound Recording.
+- 6 Academy Award nominations, including Best Picture, Best Director (Billy Wilder), Best Actor (Charles Laughton), Best Supporting Actress (Elsa Lanchester), Best Sound, and Best Film Editing.

 Behind the Scenes Insights